Immigration matters in philanthropy

 Aditya Jha

-Aditya Jha is a successful Canadian entrepreneur from India, making philanthropy a large part of his life.
+Aditya Jha is a successful Canadian entrepreneur from India, and makes philanthropy a large part of his life.
 He founded the POA Educational Foundation, which funds multiple projects focused on education, entrepreneurship and good governance.
 For instance, he has funded post-secondary scholarships and promoted education and entrepreneurship in First Nations (Project Beyshick).
 He is a Member of the Order of Canada.

 Andrew Harper